Salton Sea Authority

-The Salton Sea Authority is a Joint Powers Authority whose goal is the revitalization of the Salton Sea in California.
-It was created on June 2, 1993 by the state of California "for the purpose of ensuring the beneficial uses of the Salton Sea."
+The Salton Sea Authority is a joint powers authority whose goal is the revitalization of the Salton Sea in California.
+It was created on June 2, 1993 by the U.S. state of California "for the purpose of ensuring the beneficial uses of the Salton Sea."
 It has representatives from the Coachella Valley Water District, the Imperial Irrigation District, Riverside County, Imperial County and the Torres Martinez Desert Cahuilla Indians.

 The purpose of the Salton Sea Authority is to work with California state agencies, federal agencies, and Mexico to develop programs that would continue beneficial use of the Salton Sea.
 The Authority defines "beneficial use" to include the primary purpose of the Sea as a depository for agricultural drainage, storm water and wastewater flows; as well as for protection of endangered species, fisheries and waterfowl; and for recreational purposes.
 In 2006, the Authority issued a multi-purpose plan for the restoration of the Sea.